July 05, 2024 by Bojana Krstic

 Make your statement

-While it’s far from advisable to jump into a Twitter or Facebook battle, issuing your statement to renounce a social media defamation claim may be wise.
+While it’s far from advisable to engage in a Twitter or Facebook battle, issuing a statement to renounce a social media defamation claim may be wise.

-However, before creating and publishing such a statement, it’s advisable to get help from a communications expert or a PR firm.
+However, before creating and publishing such a statement, it’s advisable to enlist help from a communications expert or a PR firm.

 Your response to the social media defamation needs to be factual, balanced, and without any defamation from your side.

-This kind of communication will show that the claim is false and that you don’t want to get into further arguments.
+Such communication will clearly demonstrate that the claim is false and that you don’t want to get into further arguments.

 Take the case to court

-If everything before this doesn’t yield the results you desired and you see the defamation as a great impact on your reputation, then it’s completely in your right to take the case to court.
+If all the previous measures don’t achieve the desired results and you see that the defamation has a significant impact on your reputation, then it’s completely in your right to take the case to court.

 You need to prepare your evidence because you’ll need to prove they weren’t edited and that the posts were 100% false, as well as how they impacted you.

-But keep in mind that social media slander cases are very dependent on the particular jurisdiction and the quality of proof.
+However, keep in mind that social media slander cases depend heavily on the particular jurisdiction and the quality of the proof.

 Conclusion